anasgauba/Mobile-Agents/README.md

 - It is hard to explain this because many of the functions were created with the contribution from both of us.
 The functions written by both of us are:
 MobileAgents.java and Agent.java.
 We also designed the diagram doc as well.

 Farhang:
--I did the basic design and layout of the program and what the functions would be.
+- I did the basic design and layout of the program and what the functions would be.
--I wrote all the functions in the Node, except for the cloneAgent, passAgent and recieveAgent that we wrote together.
+- I wrote all the functions in the Node, except for the cloneAgent, passAgent and recieveAgent that we wrote together.
 And I wrote BaseStation.java.

 Anas:
--In addition to the functions that we wrote together, I did the design diagram doc, worked on some functions in node, MobileAgents, and Agent.
+- In addition to the functions that we wrote together, I did the design diagram doc, worked on some functions in node, MobileAgents, and Agent.
--I also did most of the testing.
+- I also did most of the testing.
 I found errors and we tried to fix the error together.

 NOTE: